-- 1. Lecture Component (maximum 70%) - a) Two or three classroom tests will be given during the semester (30%). - b) A final exam covering the entire semester's work will be given during the final examination period (30%). - c) Problem and research assignments will be graded and class participation, particularly during seminar discussions and student presentations, will be assessed (10%).

-2. Laboratory (minimum 20%)

-- a) Written reports for each experiment will be graded.
-These reports will either be complete reports, prepared in a laboratory notebook, or shorter submissions on report sheets.
-In addition, some written quizzes based on the laboratory material will be evaluated (17%). - B) Quantitative results of experiments performed on unknown samples will be graded (3%).

-3. Term Project and Field Trips (10%)
+- 1. Lecture Component (maximum 70%) - 1.1.
+Two or three classroom tests will be given during the semester (30%) - 1.2.
+A final exam covering the entire semester's work will be given during the final examination period (30%) - 1.3.
+Problem and research assignments will be graded and class participation, particularly during semester discussions and student presentations, will be assessed (10%) - 2.
+Laboratory (minimum 20%) - 2.1.
+Written reports for each experiment will be graded.
+These reports will be either complete reports, prepared in a laboratory notebook, or shorter submissions on report sheets.
+In addition, some written quizzes based on the laboratory material will be evaluated (17%) - 2.2.
+Quantitative results of experiments performed on unknown samples will be graded (3%) - 3.
+Term Project and Field Trips (10%)

-In consultation with the instructor, each student will choose a term project topic involving a chemistry related environmental issue.
+In consultation with the instructor, each student will choose a term project involving a chemistry related environmental issue.
 The project will involve literature research, collection and analysis of appropriate samples and preparation (and presentation) of a term paper.
 Guidelines and requirements for the term project will be distributed by the instructor.

-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR
+R: Prior Learning A Assessment and l Recognition: specify v whether c ourse is oper n for PLAR

-Course Designer(s)

-Education Council/Curriculum Committee Representative
+Course Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar

-Dean/Director

-Registrar